R08K09/BNTA_BackEnd_Project/README.md

 ![ERD dummy data](ERD%20Dummy%20data.png)

 ## Relationships
-There are one-to-many and many-to-many relationships:
+In this project there are one-to-many and many-to-many relationships:
 * Many users to many lists
 * One list to many items